chef/chef-web-docs/content/config_rb_client.md

 :   The Chef Infra Client mode in which the Data Collector will be
     enabled.
 Possible values: `:solo`, `:client`, or `:both`.
-The `:solo` value is used for Chef operating in Chef Solo Mode or Chef Solo Legacy Mode.
+The `:solo` value is used for Chef Infra Client operating in Chef Solo Mode or Chef Solo Legacy Mode.
 Default value: `both`.

 `data_collector.raise_on_failure`